-To celebrate Valentine’s Day I enjoy crafting and decorating so this year I am making a special DIY Valentine’s wreath for my Mother’s front door.
+I enjoy crafting and decorating to celebrate Valentine’s Day, so this year I am making a unique DIY Valentine’s wreath for my Mother’s front door.

 DIY Valentine’s Wreath with Hand-Painted Sign

 Decorating a lovely Valentine’s wreath can be so enjoyable.
-I find it so much fun to gather the elements and to start seeing the project coming together in my mind.
-Hint: it might be a wee bit different once I start moving my materials around to figure placement.
+I find it so much fun to gather the elements and start seeing the project coming together in my mind.
+Hint: it might be slightly different once I start moving my materials around to figure placement.
 I made this wreath for my Mother’s front door.
-The color choice was easy since it was for Valentine’s and she had a red door.
+The color choice was easy since it was for Valentine’s, and she had a red door.

 This post contains affiliate links.
 That means that if you purchase from one of these links, I will make a small commission.

 Always consult a color wheel if you are unsure of your door and wreath colors playing well together.